dimrnhhh/moneytopia/README.md

 # Moneytopia
 A fully functional app for tracking personal expenses built using Jetpack Compose with a simple UI for easy understanding and ease of use.
+> [!WARNING]
+> This app is currently not supported for Android devices version 11 and below and will be fixed in the next release.
 \
 \
 [<img src="art/get-it-on-github.webp" alt="Get it on GitHub" height="80">](https://github.com/dimrnhhh/moneytopia/releases/latest)